rixx/cutebit-content/content/conferences/djangoconeu17-31.md

 Build for Django, node, database, other services, and build for production first.

-For Django: Use the official `python` image, then install dependencies, add source code, and use volumes for data directories for assets, media and logss.
+For Django: Use the official `python` image, then install dependencies, add source code, and use volumes for data directories for assets, media and logs.
 The node container, on contrast, is only run once on deploy time to bundle css and js using webpack.
 Other services were mostly built using official images with little modification except for the use of volumes for data.
 All services communicate via network.